JosephHewitt/wardriver_rev3/README.md

 You may need to install drivers for the USB->UART bridge on the ESP32 board.
 This depends on your operating system, and type of board used.

-This method of installing is still very new so most releases do not yet have binaries available.
-You can also find them in the `Actions` tab (at the top) whenever the build process runs, but this is not recommended since these binaries are usually generated from alpha/testing code.

 ## First Time Setup

 Please ensure you have a working micro SD card inserted which is formatted to FAT32.
 The Wardriver will not boot without one.

 Add the [GSM cell towers database](https://wardriver.uk/gsm_location_3) to the SD card if you want your wardriver to be able to determine its location in areas with no GPS.

 When you first boot your Wardriver after flashing, it should create a WiFi network which you can connect to using a smartphone.
-The network name and password are both ```wardriver.uk``` by default.
+The password is ```wardriver.uk``` by default.

 Upon connecting, please visit ```http://192.168.4.1/``` in a web browser.

 This page should allow you to connect your Wardriver to an existing network.
 You should also be given an option to create a fallback network for when your configured WiFi network is unavailable.

-Connecting your Wardriver to WiFi is recommended as it allows you to conveniently download the data you have collected wirelessly.
+Connecting your Wardriver to WiFi is recommended as it allows you to conveniently download the data you have collected wirelessly, it also allows you to update your Wardriver over the internet as of version v1.2.0.
 If you would prefer to collect your data by plugging the SD card into your PC, you can leave the network configuration blank.

 ## Restarting the Setup